-Where the multiple iterations of the theory come in is in pinning down the details of how the requirements are stated, and if they are even stated overtly.
-The basic idea that templates can be reduced to prosodic units can be implemented in different ways.
-For example, we could say that there is a Morpheme Structure Constraint in the Quechua lexicon that requires the roots to be the size of a foot (on Morpheme Structure Constraints, see Booij 2011).
-Alternatively, the restriction could be emergent, and not overtly stated: every Quechua root has to surface either unaffixed or with at least a single consonant suffix, so if the language requires its phonological words to be headed by feet, and the feet might be required to be minimally binary at the syllabic level.
-This is the essence of the Optimality-Theoretic version of Prosodic Morphology (see McCarthy and Prince 1993c on Axininca Campa root/word minimality).
+While the intuitive characterization of cases such as Quechua root disyllabicity has consistently involved feet, the formal implementation of the requirement has varied.
+For example, we could say that there is a Morpheme Structure Constraint in the Quechua lexicon that requires the roots to be the size of a foot (on Morpheme Structure Constraints, see Booij 2011 and references therein).
+Alternatively, the restriction could be emergent.
+Quechua roots may appear unaffixed or with a single consonant suffix, contributing the only syllables to the phonological word (recall (7)).
+As long as the language requires its phonological words to be headed by feet, and the feet must be minimally disyllabic, it follows Quechua roots must be disyllabic.
+This is how McCarthy and Prince (1993c) account for root/word minimality in the OT iteration of Prosodic Morphology.

 A notable feature of the emergent analysis of root minimality is that it does not need to mention roots at all-it is an indirect reference account (although McCarthy and Prince are certainly not opposed to direct reference in principle).
-As long as roots are the obligatory part of any lexical word that is phonologized as a prosodic word, and as long as the language imposes its specific minimality requirements on feet, everything else follows from independent principles of prosody (possibly, though not obligatorily combined with devices such as the cycle, or alignment constraints).
-The violability and language-specific use of a handful of universal parameters can also be recruited to accommodate languages like Russian, where there is no root minimality and where word minimality is trivial (at least one syllable).
+As long as roots are the obligatory part of any morphosyntactic constituent ( $\approx$ lexical word) that is phonologized as a prosodic word, and as long as the language imposes its specific minimality requirements on feet, everything else follows from independent principles of prosody (possibly, though not obligatorily combined with devices such as the cycle, or alignment constraints).
+Languages that lack root minimality constraints (such as Russian) can be accommodated in such a theory if the prosodic requirements are stated as violable or language-specific constraints.